 We all know that pictures taken of classrooms to post online are often times staged (aka….you won’t see any messy papers jammed in the desk, pencils on the floor, and all the books in the library are perfectly placed and color coordinated.)

 This blog post is as real as it gets!
 You’ll get to see our classroom in action and a true picture of how we implemented flexible seating.
 We’ll share with you 10 mistakes teachers make when starting flexible seating and how to avoid them!
-Make sure to grab the FREE resource below as well.
+Make sure to grab the FREE parent letter below as well.

 Mistake #1 Not Having a Plan